Your employees' rights

 The pregnant employee must still take at least 2 weeks' maternity leave after the baby is born.

-Employees build up ('accrue') paid holiday as normal during maternity leave.
+Employees 'accrue' (build up) their holiday entitlement as usual during maternity leave.
 This includes bank holidays.

 If you need to make the employee redundant when they're pregnant or on maternity leave, you must: